-B. The "split specimen" method of collection will be followed with conformance to SAMHSA collection procedures and protocols.
+- B. The "split specimen" method of collection will be followed with conformance to SAMHSA collection procedures and protocols.
 Urine, blood, saliva or breath specimens may require collection by an off-site clinic selected by EDS.
 An unbroken chain of custody, including tamper proof handling methods, shall be maintained to protect employee confidentiality and to protect specimens from adulteration and misidentification.
-All urine samples collected under this program will be analyzed by a SAMHSA certified laboratory.
+All urine samples collected under this program will be analyzed by a SAMHSA certified laboratory. - C. Prior to being tested, a worker must complete and sign the provided Project consent and release form authorizing and agreeing to the test.
+In the event a worker is not competent or able to authorize specimen collection or is in need of medical help, such help shall not be delayed pending specimen collection.
+Such worker, however, must authorize the treating health care provider to conduct specimen collection and release to the Medical Review Officer the necessary records to monitor the worker's compliance with this Program. - D. To protect the worker's right to confidentiality, any test results shall be disclosed only to the testing lab, the Contractor Communicator, Medical Review Officer, the employee and the designated Company Representative.